GPS Tracking System Overview: Complete Guide to GPS Technology Components and Architecture

 • Driver communication and messaging

-• Route optimization and navigation
+• Route optimization and solution

 • Offline map access and functionality